mwalmsley/agnfinder/agnfinder/tf_sampling/README.md

 You will need a hypercube of (parameters -> photometry).

-- Download this from Slack - search `photometry_simulations_1000000.hdf5`, or
+- Download this the Onedrive link in the root README, `photometry_simulations_1000000.hdf5`, or
 - Create with `simulation_samples.py` (requires FSPS and a few hours).

 ## Design NN Emulator (Optional)